Title: Does AI Actually Learn? A Look at Machine Learning and Artificial Intelligence

 The learning process in AI involves the adjustment of model parameters based on feedback from the data it processes.
 For instance, in a supervised learning scenario, the model’s predictions are compared to the actual outputs, and the model iteratively adjusts its parameters to minimize the error.
 This process, known as “training,” allows the AI system to improve its performance over time as it encounters more data.

-See also how can teachers check for ai
+See also how to fight against ai

 One of the key aspects of AI learning is its ability to generalize from the data it has learned from.
 Generalization refers to the capability of a model to perform well on new, unseen data, indicating that it has learned the underlying patterns and principles rather than simply memorizing the training examples.
 This is crucial for AI systems to be effective in real-world applications.